ats-kinoshita/Near-Apocrypha/README.md

 # Near-Apocrypha
-A collection of design notes and pages.
+A collection of design notes and pages on action/adventure RPGs.

 ## Principle of Play